Boar's Head recall expanded to dozens of meat and poultry products amid listeria outbreak

 The recall now includes a total of 71 products that were produced between May 10 and July 29, the USDA said.
 The products have sell-by dates ranging from July 29 to Oct.
 17.

-As of the latest numbers Tuesday, the listeria outbreak was to blame for sickening 34 people, two of whom died, the USDA said.
+As of the latest numbers Tuesday, the listeria outbreak was to blame for sickening at least 34 people, two of whom had died, the USDA reported.

-The USDA said that recalled products were shipped nationwide and exported to Mexico, the Cayman Islands, the Dominican Republic and Panama.
+The agency said that the recalled products were shipped nationwide and exported to Mexico, the Cayman Islands, the Dominican Republic and Panama.
 They were shipped to retailers with the establishment number "EST. 12612" or "P-12612" inside the USDA mark of inspection on the product labels.

 Some of the recalled products include: